 Copy mode lets tmux freeze the current pane view, move through pane history, and copy text into tmux's own paste buffer without leaving the session.
 It is the built-in way to review long command output, logs, or scrollback when the pane is still busy.

-By default, tmux uses the emacs-style copy mode key table, so the normal flow is Ctrl-b then [ to enter copy mode, the cursor and search keys to move, and Alt-w to copy the selection and exit.
-If the window option mode-keys is set to vi, tmux switches to the copy-mode-vi key table instead.
+A new tmux server normally uses the emacs-style copy mode key table, so the standard flow is Ctrl-b then [ to enter copy mode, the cursor and search keys to move, Ctrl-Space to start the selection, and Alt-w or Ctrl-w to copy and exit.
+If the window option mode-keys is set to vi, or the server started with a VISUAL or EDITOR value that contains vi, tmux switches to the copy-mode-vi key table instead.

 The common failure case is using the wrong key table for the current window.
-If Ctrl-Space or Alt-w does nothing, check whether the window is using vi bindings before assuming copy mode is broken, and remember that tmux copies into its own paste buffer unless clipboard integration has been configured separately.
+If Ctrl-Space, Alt-w, or Ctrl-w does nothing, check whether the window is using vi bindings before assuming copy mode is broken.
+The copy keys still fill tmux's paste buffer; they only send the same text to the system clipboard when clipboard integration or the copy-command option has been configured separately.

 Related: How to reload the tmux config